Conformal totally symmetric arbitrary spin fermionic fields

-Conformal totally symmetric arbitrary spin fermionic fields in flat space-time of even dimension greater than or equal to four are studied.
-First-derivative formulation involving Fang-Fronsdal kinetic operator for such fields is developed.
+Conformal totally symmetric arbitrary spin fermionic fields propagating in the flat space-time of even dimension greater than or equal to four are investigated.
+First-derivative metric-like formulation involving Fang-Fronsdal kinetic operator for such fields is developed.
 Gauge invariant Lagrangian and the corresponding gauge transformations are obtained.
-Gauge symmetries are realized by involving the Stueckelberg and auxiliary fields.
+Gauge symmetries of the Lagrangian are realized by using auxiliary fields and the Stueckelberg fields.
 Realization of conformal algebra symmetries on the space of conformal gauge fermionic fields is obtained.
-On-shell degrees of freedom of the arbitrary spin conformal fermionic field are also discussed.
+The on-shell degrees of freedom of the fermionic arbitrary spin conformal fields are also studied.

 {\arabic{footnote}} \newsection{ Introduction}